quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 This section refers to "@quasar/app" v3 package which supports Vue 3 and Quasar UI v2.

 * Dropped support for `src/css/quasar.variables.styl`.
 Also, if you still want to use Stylus as preprocessor (but without the Quasar Stylus variables) then you need to manually yarn/npm install `stylus` and `stylus-loader` as dev dependencies into your project ("@quasar/app" does not supply them anymore).
-* New quasar.config.js > build > vueLoaderOptions prop
+* New quasar.config file > build > vueLoaderOptions prop
-* Remove quasar.config.js > framework > importStrategy.
+* Remove quasar.config file > framework > importStrategy.
 Auto import works so great that is now used by default and as the only option.
 * The url-loader configuration has been enhanced so it now also supports "ico" files out of the box
-* If you have been using quasar.config.js > build > rtl in the form of an Object, then you must match [these options](https://github.com/elchininet/postcss-rtlcss) now, since we've switched from the unmaintained postcss-rtl to postcss-rtlcss package.
+* If you have been using quasar.config file > build > rtl in the form of an Object, then you must match [these options](https://github.com/elchininet/postcss-rtlcss) now, since we've switched from the unmaintained postcss-rtl to postcss-rtlcss package.

 If you have boot files, where you access and change the `$q` Object through `Vue.prototype.$q`, then you need to adapt this: